totvs/tir/docs/ARCHITECTURE.md

 These classes are defined inside the **main.py** file and will simply invoke the calls for the internal classes.

-The code below shows us the naming conventions and the general idea of the **main,py** file.
+The code below shows us the naming conventions and the general idea of the **main.py** file.

 ```python
 from tir.technologies.technology_internal import TechnologyInternal